 - This policy is applicable to student travel undertaken by one or more currently enrolled students to reach an activity or event that meets all of the following criteria:

 - An activity or event organized and sponsored by the University.
-This definition applies if the activity or event has been planned and funded by the University and approved in writing by the designated administrator.
-The types of activities and events covered by this policy include course related field trips, recreational sports club trips, departmental-sponsored trips, the activities of sponsored student organizations, and meetings of academic organizations at which a student is officially representing the University; and
+An activity or event is considered to be organized and sponsored if it has been planned and funded by the University and approved in writing by the designated administrator.
+The types of activities and events covered by this policy include course-related field trips, recreational sports club trips, departmental-sponsored trips, the activities of sponsored student organizations, and meetings of academic organizations where a student is officially representing the university; and

 - The activity or event is located more than 25 miles from the University; and

 - Travel to the activity or event is funded and undertaken using a vehicle owned or leased by the University; or